Skip to main content

 required

 The unique identifier for this customer.
-The customer must already exist and have enough available credits.
+The customer must already exist and have enough available balance in their wallet.

 body.transaction_id